SolidLabResearch/css-flood/README.md

 Help:

 ```
+Usage: css-flood --url <url> [--steps <steps>] ...

 Options:
   --version            Show version number                                                                     [boolean]
   --url                Base URL of the CSS                                                           [string] [required]
+  --steps              The steps that need to run, as a comma separated list.
+See below for more details.
+                                                                                             [string] [default: "flood"]
   --duration           Total duration (in seconds) of the flood.
 After this time, no new fetches are done.
 If this optio
                        n is used, --fetch-count is ignored.Default: run until all requested fetches are done.   [number]
   --fetchCount         Number of fetches per user during the flood.                               [number] [default: 10]